Analyzes the impact of economic land concessions on community-protected areas and Indigenous people.

 If land or what is grown on it brings in money, it is valuable, particularly for small farmers in the Global South.
 2.5 billion people have been managing around half the land in the world for generations.
 Their existence depends on it.
-Despite managing this land for a long time, they generally do not have documented or recognised rights.
+Despite managing this land for a long time, they generally do not have documented or recognized rights.
 This is where the problems start.
-Multinational companies and governments often do not recognise legitimate customary rights: Land grabbing is widespread.
+Multinational companies and governments often do not recognize legitimate customary rights: Land grabbing is widespread.
 About 33 million people around the world have lost their livelihoods through systematic violation of land rights by large foreign investors and influential national actors.

 Palm oil is used in the food industry, and sugar cane is made into biofuels, while hunger and poverty are forgotten.
 Land grabbing occurs mostly in countries with dysfunctional and corrupt governments.
-Without arable land, small farmers cannot produce any food, and fair compensation, jobs and appropriate wages for hard work on the new plantations turn out to be empty promises.
+Without arable land, small farmers cannot produce any food, and fair compensation, jobs, and appropriate wages for hard work on the new plantations turn out to be empty promises.

-More Say for Farmers in Cambodia
+More say for farmers in Cambodia

-Welthungerhilfe’s advocacy work is geared to the Voluntary Guidelines on the Responsible Governance of Tenure of land, fisheries and forests in the context of national food security (VGGT).
+Welthungerhilfe’s (WHH) advocacy work is geared toward the Voluntary Guidelines on the Responsible Governance of Tenure of land, fisheries and forests in the context of national food security (VGGT).
 Passed by the Committee on World Food Security in 2012, they are intended to ensure that land and usage rights are protected, and that affected people, particularly indigenous peoples and regional communities, are involved in state decision-making processes.
-However as the name implies, the VGGT are just guidelines and implementation is voluntary.
-For this reason it is the duty of civil society and those involved in development policy to push for observance of the VGGT recommendations.
+However, as the name implies, the VGGT are just guidelines and implementation is voluntary.
+For this reason, it is the duty of civil society and those involved in development policy to push for observance of the VGGT recommendations.
 Governments and companies around the world must be open about their foreign operations, and checks must be carried out to see if they are observing the guidelines.

-Light and Shadow in Sierra Leone
+Light and shadow in Sierra Leone

-The VGGT have had a significant influence on new land policy.
+The VGGT has had a significant influence on new land policy.
 As soon as the government puts them into law, this creates a legal framework to prevent land grabbing and resolve existing conflicts.
 A case in point is the land grabbing by the Belgian agricultural investor Socfin Agricultural Company (SAC) in Sierra Leone.
 After the government granted 20,000 hectares of arable land in the Pujehun district to SAC for a period of 50 years without sufficiently informing and involving the population, the nutrition situation deteriorated.
-Farmers were forced to work on the new palm-oil plantations for extremely poor wages.
-The network supported by Welthungerhilfe, ALLAT, documents these abuses and pressures political actors to remedy them.
-Welthungerhilfe also advises on alternatives for private investments that actually benefit small farmers, for example contract cultivation in the cocoa sector.
+Farmers were forced to work on the new palm oil plantations for extremely poor wages.
+The network supported by WHH, ALLAT, documents these abuses and pressures political actors to remedy them.
+Welthungerhilfe also advises on alternatives for private investments that actually benefit small farmers, for example, contract cultivation in the cocoa sector.
 People’s rights must be strengthened and implemented to create structures for justice that can reduce hunger and poverty.